cortexrd/Knack-Toolkit-Library/README.md

     that and save.

-4)  You probably want to migrate (and remove) any new KTL-related CSS code to the ktl.css file.
+4)  You probably want to migrate (and remove) any new KTL-related CSS code to the KTL.css file.

 5)  Run **node FileServe.js**